techfbi/first-blog-app/README.md

 6. Automatic session expiration (for security, users re-login after 30mins inactivity)
 7. Responsive UI for mobile and desktop
 8. Secure upload validation (file size & type)
+9. NOTE: The remember me, forgot password, and google sign in are not functional at the moment

 ### Tech Stack
 * Backend === Node.js, Express.js